palomachain/palomaswap-amm/contracts/periphery/oracle/README.md

-# Astroport Oracle
+# Paloma Oracle

-This demo oracle contract calculates a 1 day TWAP for a xy=k Astroport pool.
+This demo oracle contract calculates a 1 day TWAP for a xy=k Paloma pool.

 ---